expede/EIPs/EIPS/eip-code-translations.md

 * User feedback is abysmal
 * Want this to be a truly global system
+* Abstracted out of ERC1066, but can also be slightly more general

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://github.com/ethereum/wiki/wiki/Clients)).-->